Matt Dillon

 Matt Dillon in the movie 'Beautiful Girls'

 Matt Dillon's acting in the erotic thriller "Wild Things" (1998) also deserves attention, where he once again brilliantly portrayed a charismatic and ruthless macho.
-His co-stars included Denise Richards, Naomi Campbell, Kevin Bacon, and Bill Murray, and the tense plot twists kept the audience on their toes.
+His co-stars included Denise Richards, Neve Campbell, Kevin Bacon, and Bill Murray, and the tense plot twists kept the audience on their toes.

 Matt Dillon in the movie 'City of Ghosts'